-Cohousing is a fast-growing housing type in Los Angeles, offering under one roof multiple private bedrooms and bathrooms along with common areas like a shared kitchen, dining area and living room.
+Coliving is a fast-growing housing type in Los Angeles, offering under one roof multiple units (bedroom and bath) along with common areas like a shared kitchen, dining area and living room.
 Tenants trade private living space for lower rent prices, but gain a sense of community as well.

 Can this model be applied to single family homes?
 Architect and developer David Chun has bought houses on streets zoned R1, and has subdivided them into coliving ventures, first in Highland Park, now in Koreatown, and coming soon to West LA.

 DnA visited the Koreatown location and spoke to Cohaus management and “members” (not, legally, tenants) about the benefits and drawbacks of coliving.

 We hear from a neighbor who is displeased with the project and its impact on this residential neighborhood.
 We ask if this is a neat solution to LA’s housing needs?
 And what is the meaning of family?

 Chun and his team bought a 5400-square-foot home at 152 South Serrano, and subdivided it into 15 bedrooms with shared common rooms.
 It adds density, without changing the exterior.